jobsturm/currency-converter/README.md

 # Currency Converter

 ## About
 This is a simple currency converter that supports bidirectional currency converting for multiple currencies at the same time.
-Data is gotten from https://ratesapi.io/, this datasource is updated [every time](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html) the European Central Bank updates their foreign exchange reference rates.
+Data is sourced from https://ratesapi.io/, this datasource is updated [every time](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html) the European Central Bank updates their foreign exchange reference rates.

 ## Project setup
 ```